tel/old-blog/_posts/2014-07-23-types_of_data.md

 things, but sometimes we admit proofs without construction.

-One branch of logic, intuitionistic logic, tries to cope without the ability to prove without constrution.
+One branch of logic, intuitionistic logic, tries to cope without the ability to prove without construction.
 Thus, in intuitionistic logic the structure of data is better preserved... but one must also do without proof by contradiction which can be painful.